andrew/ultimate-awesome/README.md

 - [awesome-gan](https://github.com/zhaoxin94/awesome-gan) - A collection of AWESOME things about GAN.
 - [awesome-blockspace](https://github.com/0xperp/awesome-blockspace) - Overview of Blockspace its demand, pricing, and trading.
 - [useful-sites](https://github.com/cdoco/useful-sites) - :maple_leaf: 一名 phper 的网站收藏。.
+- [awesome-learning](https://github.com/curlpipe/awesome-learning) - Teach yourself a new technology from this list B).
+- [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [awesome-scene-text](https://github.com/janzd/awesome-scene-text) - A curated list of papers and resources for scene text detection and recognition.
 - [Awesome-Domain-Adaptation](https://github.com/jarvisWang0903/Awesome-Domain-Adaptation) - :sunglasses: A curated list of domain adaptation papers,  datasets and other resources.
 - [Awesome-LBRY](https://github.com/LBRYFoundation/Awesome-LBRY) - A list of community run projects built on and for the LBRY protocol.